 Near Vidam Park is the Zoological Garden (Állartkert), one of the most popular attractions in Budapest.
 The zoo was created in 1866, but most of the buildings date from the early twentieth century, which explains the Art Nouveau style of many zoo buildings.
 The Elephant house in particular is worth a look.
 But the attention of most zoo visitors goes to the animals, and the Budapest zoo has plenty of them, including lions, polar bears, gorillas, crocodiles, elephants and rhinos, just to name some of the most popular species.

-Near the zoo’s entrance is another child-friendly attraction: the Budapest Grand Circus (Fővárosi Nagycirkusz).
+Near the zoo’s entrance is another child-friendly attraction: the Budapest Grand Circus (Fővárosi Nagycirkusz), which bills itself as the only circus in Europe houses in a permanent stone building.